Back to Top

 - To pursue a graduate degree at Wichita State, students must be admitted to the specific program for which they are seeking a degree.
 Students may not be admitted to more than one graduate program at a time.

-- Any course taken as a part of an undergraduate degree may not be repeated for graduate credit except when the course contents are substantially different (as indicated by instructors).
+- Any course taken as a part of an undergraduate degree may not be repeated for graduate credit except when the course content is substantially different (as indicated by instructors).

 - All master’s degrees require a minimum of 30 credit hours, with some programs requiring more.

-The total credit hours required for a doctoral degree varies with the degree program.
+- The total credit hours required for a doctoral degree varies with the degree program.
 At least 60 percent of the doctoral credit hours, beyond the master’s degree, must be 800 level and above.
-However, in doctoral programs that require only a bachelor’s degree for admission, students must complete 60 percent of total hours at the 700 level or above, and the majority of total hours (50 percent plus one hour) must be 800 level or above.
+However, in doctoral programs that require only a bachelor’s degree for admission, students must complete 60 percent of the total credit hours at the 700 level or above, and the majority of the total credit hours (50 percent plus one hour) must be 800 level or above.

-Transfer hours cannot be used to satisfy the course level requirements stated above unless transfer hours are of appropriate level, and from Kansas Board of Regents institutions.
+- Transfer hours cannot be used to satisfy the course level requirements stated above unless the transfer hours are of the appropriate level, and from Kansas Board of Regents institutions.
 Workshop hours may not be used to satisfy the course level requirements.

 - Upon the advice and consent of the major department, a maximum of 6 credit hours of work in one earned master’s degree program may be applied to a second master’s degree.